amunozsesma/dialogo/message-payloads.md

 		}
 	],
 	connectedUsers: <numberOfUsers>,
+	roomTTL: <time unaltered for each conversation configured for this room>,
-	roomTTL: <time unaltered for each conversation configured for this room>
+	turnTTL: <time unaltered for each conversation configured for this room>

 ```